 - Looking to save some money?
 Have a picnic or just grab some food at The Marquette Co-op and head out to a lake shore location or park.
 The deli serves up some great sandwiches as well.

 - Pasties are a staple of the UP.
 Get one at Jean Kays at some point during your stay

 If you need anything else when visiting Marquette, please reach out to me.
+For some of you on your Michigan Road trip, or your Upper Peninsula Road trip, you only have a small amount of time here.
 I would love for you to enjoy this city as much as possible.
 If you need anymore advice, contact me here or if you need a tour guide, reach out.
 I run 1/2 day tours and 1 hour photoshops.